Behavior-driven development: Story versus specification

-The Three Amigos
+The three amigos

-The Three Amigos, also referred to as a "Specification Workshop", is a meeting where the Product Owner discusses the requirement in the form of Specification by Example with different stakeholders like the QA and development team.
+The "three amigos", also referred to as a "Specification Workshop", is a meeting where the product owner discusses the requirement in the form of specification by example with different stakeholders like the QA and development team.
 The key goal for this discussion is to trigger conversation and identify any missing specifications.
-The discussion also gives a platform for QA, development team and Product owner to converge and hear out each other's perspective to enrich the requirement and also make sure if they are building the right product.
+The discussion also gives a platform for QA, development team and product owner to converge and hear out each other's perspective to enrich the requirement and also make sure if they are building the right product.